-This marks the third annual ranking of White Corners.
-No white cornerbacks have even been close to play in the NFL during this time.
+This marks the third annual ranking of white cornerbacks.
+During the time period of these rankings no cornerback has even been close to playing in the NFL.
 There is some promise on the current list, but no sure NFL players.
 The search continues for the next Jason Sehorn and to break a 17 year drought of no white cornerbacks in the NFL..
 Here are your 2019 rankings:

 - Ashtyn Davis, Cal

 Davis took a step up in 2018 earning first team All-Pac 12 honors as a kick returner.
 The ultimate move to safety happened, but he still has corner experience.
 He could be a NFL player, but will he ever be moved back to corner?
 Let’s hope so.